microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 patchfile [options] <targetFilePath> <patchFilePath>
 ```

-More details can be found via `npx @rnx-kit/patch-rnmacos patchfile --help`.
+A more complete explanation of all the params can be found via
-It's not widely used.
+`npx @rnx-kit/patch-rnmacos patchfile --help`.